This Web page last updated June 2 2009.

 These product are currently available from Ferraz Shawmut, A Web search on that name

-and the product name (A70p100 or A50p100) will point to a PDF of their data sheets.
+and the product name (A70p100 or A50p100) will find docs, tech notes, even an application to

 quantity about 250: Shawmut Amp-trap A70P100 type 4 semiconductor fuses.
 Packed in